 How Long is the Divorce Process in Florida?

 The amount of time it takes to get divorced in the state of Florida depends on a variety of things including the judge who is responsible for your case, the county you file in, and whether the divorce is contested or uncontested.
-The best decision you can make in the beginning of the divorce process is to hire the firm of In Law We Trust, P.A.
-We dedicate ourselves specifically to the practice of family law for men and are highly experienced and knowledgeable about all of the potential issues you may be facing.
+The best decision you can make in the beginning of the divorce process is to hire the firm of In Law We Trust Divorce and Family Lawyers We dedicate ourselves specifically to the practice of family law for men and are highly experienced and knowledgeable about all of the potential issues you may be facing.
 As specialists, we will help guide you through the intricacies of divorce and to its best conclusion.

 Uncontested and Initially Contested Cases

 An uncontested divorce case is when both spouses are in complete agreement on every single detail regarding the divorce and usually takes the shortest amount of time.
 While it is possible to complete this in two months, it can take up to six months.